obss/trapper/README.md

 4) **TokenizerWrapper**:
-   This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task to the wrapped tokenizer.
+   This class wraps a pretrained tokenizer from the Transformers while also recording the special tokens needed for the task to the wrapped tokenizer.
 It also stores the missing values from BOS - CLS, EOS - SEP token pairs for the tokenizers that only support one of them.
 This means you can model your input